quimortiz/dynobench/README.md

 cmake .. -DCMAKE_INSTALL_PREFIX=MY_PATH && make install
 ```

-Then, in you repository add the following lines in `CMakeLists.txt`
+Then, add the following lines in `CMakeLists.txt` of your repository:

 ```
 find_package(dynobench REQUIRED)